 13.6 Force Majeure.
 No failure, delay, or default in performance of any obligation of a party will constitute an event of default or breach of these Terms to the extent that such failure to perform, delay, or default arises out of a cause, existing or future, that is beyond the control and without negligence of such party, including action or inaction of governmental, civil, or military authority, fire, strike, lockout, or other labor dispute, flood, terrorist act, war, riot, theft, earthquake, or other natural disaster.
 The party affected by such cause will take all reasonable actions to minimize the consequences of such cause.

 If you’re associated with a government entity, these terms apply to your use of our services.

 13.7 Government Terms.
 We provide the Services, including any related software and technology, for ultimate federal government end use solely in accordance with these Terms.
 If you (or any End Users) are an agency, department, or other entity of any government, the use, duplication, reproduction, release, modification, disclosure, or transfer of the Services, or any related documentation of any kind, including technical data, software, and manuals, is restricted by these Terms.
 All other use is prohibited and no rights other than those provided in these Terms are conferred.
 The Services were developed fully at private expense.

 If is there is a dispute (except intellectual property disputes), the parties will escalate the dispute internally to see if it can be resolved.
-If it can’t, the parties agree to go to binding arbitration in St Louis, Missouri.
+If it can’t, the parties agree to go to mediation in St Louis, Missouri.

 If the parties have a dispute, then Missouri laws will apply.
-We definitely don’t want to, but, if the parties have to go to court, then it will be in St Louis, Missouri.
+We definitely don’t want to, but, if the parties have to go to court, then it will be in St Louis City, Missouri.